Code-Institute-Submissions/shake-n-stir/README.md

 If a user finds themselves with a broken link or a page that doesn't exist, they are presented with a 404.html page.
 This page features a title, and some text to explain what has happened.
 It also features a button to redirect users to the home page.
 This creates a better experience for all users, so they do not have to use the browser to navigate.

+#### 500 Error Page

+If an internal server error occurs, users are presented with a 500.html page.
+This page has the same features as the 404 page, except with a different title and text to inform the users about the specific error that has occurred.

 ### Future Features

 1. In the future, I would like to deepen the search parameters, so when a user searches for lime, all the cocktails with lime garnish will populate.